kgateway-dev/kgateway/docs/content/guides/traffic_management/hello_world/_index.md

 ```

 {{% notice tip %}}
-If you test locally minikube, the load balancer service that exposes the gateway proxy is not assigned an external IP address or hostname and remains in a `<pending>` state.
+If you test locally by using minikube, the load balancer service that exposes the gateway proxy is not assigned an external IP address or hostname and remains in a `<pending>` state.
 Because of that, the `glooctl proxy url` command returns an error similar to `Error: load balancer ingress not found on service gateway-proxy curl: (3) URL using bad/illegal format or missing URL`.
 To open a connection to the gateway proxy service, run `minikube tunnel`.
 {{% /notice %}}